 What are Snap-Circuits?
 Snap-circuits are modular circuits with a cardboard body and 9v battery connectors for connections.
 Why not just use perfboard or PCBs for creating circuits?These modular circuits are designed for children or adults who are interested in electronics and want to start tinkering with electronics but are too young or not skillful enough to solder yet.
 The inspiration for this project came when I saw LittleBits on the internet.
 After looking at its prices, I thought that they were over-priced and could be easily replicated at home.
 An ongoing contest at Instructables (Cardboard Contest) also provided motivation.
-If you like this project, please vote for it in the Cardboard Contest~!.

 Step 1: Things Needed

 You do not need a lot of things to make Snap-Circuits.
 In terms of tools, you will need a Hot Glue gun, a Cutter, a Pencil and Scale, a Soldering Iron and some HeatShrink Tubing (DIY substitute instructions given in step 5).
 Besides that, you will need Solder, Cardboard, 11 9vConnectors, a Buzzer, a Red LED(or any other), a Switch and a 9v Battery,

 First of all, you need to draw all of the modules on the cardboard (Make sure to mark the modules to differentiate between them).
 This dimensions are adjusted according to needs.
 I kept the length of the connector part 3 cm and the width 3.3 cm on some modules and a bit less or more on some.
 The dimensions of the middle part of the module can be adjusted to your needs.
 The dimensions I used are given in the picture.
 Once you are done drawing the modules, proceed to the next step!

 Step 3: Cutting